World Continence Week, 16-22 June 2025 | Importance, Theme & History

 As a result, World Continence Week lays a platform to raise public awareness of these issues so that people affected by bladder and bowel continence step out from the taboo, feel more comfortable in discussing their condition and seek treatment, resulting in a better quality of life.

-This year, 2024, the World Continence Week theme is “Shared Decision Making, Incontinence and Mental Health and Commitment to Collaboration in Continence Care.
-This theme calls for increasing awareness worldwide about these conditions and eliminating stigmas and taboos through events, publications, press releases, and similar activities.
-The theme aims to provide accessible and reliable information worldwide for patients, families, caregivers, healthcare professionals, scientific and academic institutions, industry, and patient advisory groups.
+This year, 2025, the World Continence Week theme is “Shared Decision Making, Incontinence and Mental Health, Overactive Bladder, Faecal Incontinence, Sustainability, and Menopause”.
+This theme calls for increasing awareness globally about the diverse and personal impact of continence-related conditions.
+It encourages open conversations to challenge stigma and misconceptions through publications, events, and educational activities.
+The campaign aims to provide accessible, reliable information for patients, families, caregivers, healthcare professionals, scientific and academic institutions, industry, and patient advisory groups, empowering them to take impactful action for those living with incontinence and pelvic floor disorders.

 Year- by- Year, the themes for World Continence Week